Gyan1209/JavaSript/README.md

 # JavaSript

-code repo for ;earning Javascript series from you tube channel
+code repo for learning Javascript series from you tube channel